Sea Cabins on the Ocean condo guide in Isle of Palms

 Special assessments and reserves

-For a 45-year-old oceanfront building with exposure to salt air, storms, and ongoing capital needs, special assessments are a financial reality that buyers should budget for.
-Request the association's assessment history, capital budget, and reserve study status in the resale package.
+For a 45-year-old oceanfront building with salt-air exposure and ongoing capital needs, special assessments are a financial reality buyers should budget for.
+Request the association's assessment history, capital budget, and reserve study in the resale package.

 South Carolina has no state-mandated reserve study requirement for condos.
-The practical standard is set by Fannie Mae's warrantability screens, but since Sea Cabins is already non-warrantable, the association faces less external pressure to maintain formal reserves.
-This makes due diligence on the reserve picture even more important.
+A proposed bill (SC Bill 5204, 2025–2026 session) would impose reserve-study requirements, but it has not been enacted as of April 2026.
+Since Sea Cabins is already non-warrantable, the association faces less external pressure from lender reserve standards than warrantable buildings do.
+This makes independent due diligence on the reserve picture even more important.

 Total annual carrying costs